 Coaster Commuter Train

 The COASTER commuter train runs north-south through San Diego County, serving eight stations between Oceanside and downtown San Diego.
 More than 20 trains run on weekdays, with additional service on the weekends.
 It takes about an hour to travel the entire COASTER route.
 The COASTER stops at the Santa Fe Train Depot in downtown San Diego on Broadway, a short walk to the Convention Center, or you can hop a Trolley (see above).

-Amtrak offers train service to and from San Diego to various destinations around the country, but please note: If you’re traveling from Los Angeles to San Diego on July 23 through July 27, you will need to make a reservation.
-No walk-ons.
-Amtrak stops in downtown San Diego at the Santa Fe Depot on Broadway, a short walk to the Convention Center, or you can hop a Trolley (see above).
+Amtrak offers train service to and from San Diego to various destinations around the country, but please note: If you’re traveling from Los Angeles to San Diego on July 8 through July 12, you will more than likely need to make a reservation.
+Amtrak stops in downtown San Diego at the Santa Fe Depot on Broadway and Pacific Highway, just a short walk to the Convention Center, or you can hop a Trolley.